bradleyeckert/chad/doc/ASICs.md

 Free tools from eFabless work with the Sky130 process.
 There are RAM generators for OpenRAM and DFFRAM, whose densities are roughly 75 and 25 Kb/mm<sup>2</sup> respectively.
 The seemingly low density could have something to do with Sky130 having only 5 metal layers.
-More metal layers would put the wiring for the RAM cells under or over the cells.
+More metal layers would put the wiring for the RAM cells on top of the cells.
-The above mentioned 56 Kb would be 0.75 mm<sup>2</sup>
+Said 56 Kb would be 0.75 mm<sup>2</sup>
 of OpenRAM.
 A [test RAM](https://github.com/ShonTaware/SRAM_SKY130) had an access time of less than 2.5ns using Google SkyWater SKY130 PDKs and OpenRAM memory complier.